THEOplayer/iOS-Connector/Code/Conviva-VerizonMedia/README.md

 1. Clone this repository to your computer.
 2. Use a [local override](https://developer.apple.com/documentation/xcode/editing-a-package-dependency-as-a-local-package) of the `theoplayer-sdk-ios` package by selecting the folder `../../Helpers/TheoSPM/theoplayer-sdk-ios` in Finder and dragging it into the Project navigator of your Xcode project.
 3. Place your custom THEOplayerSDK.xcframework at `../../Helpers/TheoSPM/theoplayer-sdk-ios/THEOplayerSDK.xcframework`.
 (It is also possible to place your xcframework somewhere else.
 In that case make sure to update the [Package.swift](../../Helpers/TheoSPM/theoplayer-sdk-ios/Package.swift) manifest inside the your local override so that it points to your custom THEOplayer build)
-4. If Xcode comlpains about a missing xcframework
+4. If Xcode complains about a missing xcframework
    1. Choose `File` > `Packages` > `Reset Package Caches` from the menu bar.
    2. If it is still not working, make sure to remove any `THEOplayerSDK.xcframework` inclusions that you manually installed before installing this THEOplayer-Connector-Conviva package.